dheeraj-singhal/Summer-Internship/README.md

 👉 Create EC2 instance in the AWS using CLI.
 👉 Create 5 GB EBS volume and attach it to the instance.

+## Task 07 👨🏻‍💻
+Javascript Integration with Docker
+Task Description 📄

+📌 In this task you have to create a Web Application for Docker (one of the great Containerization Tool which provides the user
+Platform as a Service (PaaS)) by showing your own creativity and UI/UX designing skills to make the webportal user friendly.

+📌 This app will help the user to run all the docker commands like:
+👉docker images
+👉docker ps
+👉docker run
+👉docker rm -f
+👉docker exec
+👉 add more if you want.
+(Optional)
+👉 Make a blog/article/video explaining this task step by step.

 ## Task 08 👨🏻💻

 Team Task